 - PII: Personally identifiable information handling, data privacy concerns

-Tagging occurs post-scan in the Semgrep AppSec Platform.
-Findings flow from CI/CD scans to the platform, where Assistant applies component tags based on code analysis.
-Tags are available for triage and workflow organization, but not for inline PR comment filtering or for configuring CI build failures based on component categories.
+The tagging happens post-scan within the Semgrep AppSec Platform.
+Findings flow from CI/CD scans to the platform, where component tags are applied based on code analysis.
+Tags support triage and workflow organization, but not inline PR comment filtering or configuring CI build failures by component category.

 Operational Advantages for Enterprise Teams